I enjoy compact gardening on a budget and have grown my own tobacco for many years.

 Firstly, a warning: smoking can be bad for your health.
-That being said, so can drinking, singing off-key, eating too much (or not enough meat), and so on.
+That being said, so can drinking, singing off-key, eating too much (or not enough) meat, and so on.
 You get the picture.
-This article is not about health issues or hobbyhorses; it's about growing tobacco and curing it.
+This article is not about health issues; it's about growing tobacco and curing it.
 What you do with it then is your own damned business.

 Secondly, don't break the law.
 Here in New Zealand, you can buy tobacco seed, grow the stuff, and, if you want to, smoke it quite lawfully.
 You may not legally sell it, trade it, or give it away.
 The same regulations govern brewing, winemaking, and the distilling of alcoholic beverages.
 If you live elsewhere, check your local legislation to ensure that you're operating within the law.

-Having gotten that off my hairy little chest, let's get down to the nitty-gritty.
+Having got that off my chairy little hest, let's get down to the nitty-gritty.

 Anyone Can Grow Tobacco Successfully!

 Virginia tobacco, the stuff of commerce, is one of the hardiest plants you'll ever grow.
-If where you live is warm enough to grow cabbage, tobacco will thrive.
-If it's warmer there, that's even better.
+If you live in a place that's warm enough to grow cabbage, tobacco will thrive.
+If it's warmer, that's even better.

-- Seeds: You can buy seeds here in NZ from Kings Seeds in Katikati.
-For North American readers, use Victory Seed Co. in Oregon.
-My thanks to YouGrowGirl for this contact.
+- Seeds: You can buy seeds in NZ from Kings Seeds in Katikati.
+For North American readers, use Victory Seed Co. out of Oregon.
+(My thanks to YouGrowGirl for this contact.)
 Elsewhere, try local seed merchants, heritage seed suppliers, or the Internet.
 When ordering online, be sure to check importing restrictions.

-- Somewhere to grow the seedlings: A sunny window-sill is fine.
-The seed is tiny, like ground pepper, so it won't need much space at first.
+- A sunny spot to grow the seedlings: A bright windowsill is fine.
+Each seed is tiny, like ground pepper, so it won't need much space at first.

-- A shallow container: An ice-cream container with a few drain holes punched in the bottom works well.
-A six-part seed tray other seedlings come in or even a small egg tray would also work.
+- A shallow container: An ice-cream tub with a few drain holes punched in the bottom works well.
+A six-part seedling tray or even a small egg tray would also work.

 - A bucket: This will come in handy when you soak your seedlings.